 - Free / shared VPN

-- Tor exit
+- Tor exit nodes

-- Was working, suddenly stopped one day
+- Was working, then suddenly stopped one day

 Detailed handling: ChatGPT suspicious activity.
 Short version: